-Apprenticeship programmes are an important and rigorous first step into ministry.
+Apprenticeship or Associate programmes are an important and rigorous first step into ministry.
 Two years in a local church is a great exposure to church-based ministry, giving the training church and the individual time to think through whether long-term ministry is right.
 It is important to understand that an Apprenticeship is not an alternative to rigorous theological study but preparation for it.
 It is not a short-cut to ministry, but the first step of rigorous training over an extended period where the foundations are laid.
 What are these foundations?
 Most important of all, learning to preach and teach the Bible and growth in godliness.
 The nature of an academic study programme in theology at seminary or Bible College can’t easily accommodate this in its curriculum.
 Moreover, an individual going to seminary with this Bible teaching training under their belt will get much more from their theological studies.
-That’s why the Bonar Trust funds Apprenticeship Training in partnership with a course like Cornhill.
+That’s why the Bonar Trust funds Apprenticeship Training in partnership with a course like the Cornhill Training Course.
 The purpose of Cornhill is to instil convictions and competence in Bible understanding and teaching, an invaluable investment for a lifetime of ministry.
 The Trust will only fund people where there is a rigorous training programme in a local church.
 The training church is asked to complete a detailed questionnaire.

 Church leader training

 As with Apprenticeship Training, the Trust will only fund people where there is a rigorous training programme in a local church.
 The training church is asked to complete a detailed questionnaire.

 Women in Ministry training